 Lightweight poly, silk chiffon or rayon 45-60" wide

 48" in length (or more depending on desired final length)

 Cut two pieces of fashion fabric, 24" long by fabric width (or shorten to 24 x 44", my preference....although the blue rayon picture is 54" width fabric)

 Use your serger to create a rolled edge on all four sides of each piece.
 I just used regular serger thread but you can use decorative thread if you want.

 Stitch the top shoulder line, right sides together, with a 1/4" SA.
 Leave a 13" opening in the center for your neck opening.
-(I usually fold this fabric in half at the neck opening, mark 61'2" from that fold on either side.)
+(I usually fold this fabric in half at the neck opening, then mark 6 and 1/2" from that fold on either side.)
 Back stitch at each end of the neck opening.

 Press the seam open.
 Turn right sides out.
 Place the top on a flat surface so that wrong sides are together and the sides are straight and even.

 Determine the lower body with opening for your body.
 Measure your hip or upper hip line and add desired ease....3"-6". ( Ex.
 My upper hip is 42".
 I add 4" of ease.
 42+4=46") Divide that number in half to find how wide to make the body opening.
 (Ex.
 46" / 2= 23" body opening.)

 Create the side seam and sleeve opening by using that body opening figure.
 At the bottom of the flat garment on the table, measure from the midpoint.
 (Ex. my midpoint is the 22" mark....yours may be larger if you use wider fabric) Mark from that midpoint, to the left and right, the body opening you need.